 The Police Athletic League (PAL) is the largest independent youth organization in New York City that provides educational and recreational activities for children and young adults.
 PAL Inc. and The New York City Police Department work in partnership to provide communities with summer and after-school recreational and educational activities.

-We are looking for an Assistant Director (AD) will work actively to ensure that the day-to-day operations of the center are consistent with the school-based model as they relate to the program areas ensuring that program objectives and outcomes are met and that staff is supervised.
+We are looking for an Assistant Director (AD) who will work actively to ensure that the day-to-day operations of the center are consistent with the school-based model as they relate to the program areas ensuring that program objectives and outcomes are met and that staff is supervised.
 The Assistant Director will also engage in well-defined teaching/training opportunities with children and/or young adults.
-Additionally, the AD will identify and develop site-specific age-appropriate curriculum and lessons for the after school and summer camp programs.
+Additionally, the AD will identify and develop site-specific age-appropriate curriculum and lessons for the after-school and summer camp programs.

 Major Duties & Responsibilities